SavJas/SSHook/README.md

 # LysHook - Discord Webhook Utility

 LysHook is a potent utility designed for leveraging Discord webhooks with powerful hacking capabilities.
 Tailored for ethical hacking and security testing, LysHook equips users with a versatile toolkit to explore and manipulate webhook functionalities securely.
+Make sure to test it on your webhook/server.

 ## Table of Contents
 - [Features](#features)